Promoting Environmental Management

 Tokio Marine & Nichido supports The Declaration of Biodiversity by Nippon Keidanren and in January 2010 joined the Promotion Partners program under the declaration.
 Our business activities comply with the declaration and its behavioral guidelines.

-Concept for Reducing Environmental Footprint
+Concept for Reducing CO2 Emissions

-The environmental footprint caused by business activities of Tokio Marine Group is relatively small compared with companies in the manufacturing industry; however, the size of the Group makes it a large consumer of paper and energy.
+The environmental footprint caused by business activities of Tokio Marine Group is relatively small compared with companies in the manufacturing industry; however, the size of the Group makes it a large consumer of energy.
 In order to reduce the environmental footprint from our business activities wherever possible, we have positioned initiatives for reducing the environmental footprint as a key issue for the company.
 The entire Tokio Marine Group, in Japan and overseas, is making efforts to become carbon neutral* under the following strategic concepts.

 - Reduce: Use energy-efficient buildings and facilities and cut back on energy usage.